The Heart Is a Lonely Hunter: Characters

 Like Dr. Copeland, Blount is a Marxist.
-Singer is the only character who Blount confides in, as Blount believes Singer also "knows".
-However, Blount's despair at the social conditions of the American South often drive him into a violent rage, further driven by his alcoholism.
+Singer is the only character in whom Blount confides, as Blount believes Singer also "knows".
+However, Blount's despair at the social conditions of the American South often drives him into a violent rage, further fueled by his alcoholism.
 Blount also fails to convince people to take up his ideas, despite distributing pamphlets and searching for people who might join him in a revolt.
-He speaks with Dr. Copeland after meeting him through Singer, but the two fail to agree or even recognise that they have similar goals.
+He speaks with Dr. Copeland after meeting him through Singer, but the two fail to agree or even recognize that they have similar goals.
 After Singer's death, Blount leaves town, still believing he can succeed in his plans for revolution.

 Reception

 When published in 1940, the novel created a literary sensation and enjoyed a rapid rise to the top of the bestseller lists; it was the first in a string of works by McCullers that give voice to those who are rejected, forgotten, mistreated or oppressed.
 Evans wrote that the initial reaction was "a divided reception from the critics, some of whom were inclined to view it, not so much as a novel in its own right, but as a kind of literary phenomenon—as the precocious product" of a young author who may turn out higher quality product when she is older.

 A. S. Knowles Jr argued that it "seems to capture Carson McCullers' total sensibility more completely than her other works."

 Alice Hamilton wrote in the Dalhousie Review that the presence of so many mutes in the storyline "Taken literally [...] strains the bounds of credulity."

 Frederic I. Carpenter wrote in The English Journal that the ending exhibits "frustration" as Biff Brannon makes comments and as Adolf Hitler makes proclamations over the radio.

 The Modern Library ranked the novel seventeenth on its list of the 100 best English-language novels of the 20th century.
 Time included it in "TIME 100 Best English-language Novels from 1923 to 2005".
 In 2004 the novel was selected for Oprah's Book Club.